KeerthiSagarSN/kukavarproxy_to_kukasim/README.md

 1. Open KUKA SIM
 2. Open one of the demo-layout, I have used KUKA Ready2Educate cell as we have that cell at our premise.
 3. You should model the simulation of the task, in simulation by yourself of the actual robot cell you have in KUKA SIM
+4. Similar to the picture below, assign a PythonScript to the robot in your simulation.
+5. Copy the code from kukasim_py_openshowvar.py from this repo to the PythonScript.
-4. Once this is done, it is straightforward to see the simulation
+6. Once this is done, it is straightforward to see the simulation.
+Explanation of the code: Gets the $MY_AXIS position from the robot controller and publishes it to the robot joints for DriveJoints in the KUKA SIM.
+Inverse is also possible, where you can send in real-time from KUKA SIM to the controller, which will be updated in the future version after testing.